jundalisay/spblist/content/en/research/ancient/babylonian/enuma/tablet-07.md

 O Asari, [Marduk] "Bestower of planting," "Founder of sowing" "Creator of grain and plants," "who caused the green herb to spring up!"

-O Asaru-alim, [Mardk] "who is revered in the house of counsel," "who aboundeth in counsel," The gods paid homage, fear took hold upon them!
+O Asaru-alim, [Marduk] "who is revered in the house of counsel," "who aboundeth in counsel," The gods paid homage, fear took hold upon them!

 O Asaru-alim-nuna, [Marduk] "the mighty one," "the Light of the father who begat him,"

-"Who directeth the decrees of Anu Bel, and Ea!"
+"Who directed the decrees of Anu Bel, and Ea!"

 He was their patron, be ordained their...;